 Photos were not allowed within the cave, but these photos may give you an idea of the park area and surroundings.

 Yes, foie gras again.
-A Dordogne hamburger, that is, with thin slices of duck breast, too.
+A Dordogne hamburger, with thin slices of duck breast, too.

 By the time we’d left Montignac, the sun was shining.
 The perfect setting for Brantôme.
-The town is straight out of a fairytale, complete with knights in shiny armour.
+The town is straight out of a fairytale, with knights in shiny armor.

 Brantôme is on an island surrounded by the River Dronne.
-The centerpiece of the town is the abbey, founded by cave-dwelling monks in the eight century.
+The town’s centerpiece is the abbey, founded by cave-dwelling monks in the eighth century.

-The abbey, the caves and the bell-tower, said to be the oldest is France, are must-sees.
-The carvings in the cave and the tale of the Abbey though the centuries is remarkable.
+The abbey, the caves, and the bell tower said to be the oldest in France, are must-sees.
+The carvings in the cave and the tale of the Abbey through the centuries are remarkable.
 It’s one of my favorite sites along this journey.

 Back to Sarlat

-Arriving back in Marquay, the hotel manager, Joel, gave directions to the cafe …only a few steps away in the village.nAlas, when we arrived, the restaurant was closed.
-We dragged our hungry selves back to the hotel where Joel had another suggestion.
+Arriving back in Marquay, the hotel manager, Joel, gave directions to the cafe …only a few steps away in the village.
+Also, when we arrived, the restaurant was closed.
+We dragged our hungry selves back to the hotel, where Joel had another suggestion.

 “Just five minutes down the road,” he said, drawing a map with curved lines and “x’s.”

-Back in the car we went …in the dark.
-By the time we had traveled for ten minutes or so, we knew we had missed the turn to the restaurant.
+Back in the car, we went …in the dark.
+By the time we had traveled for ten minutes, we knew we had missed the turn to the restaurant.
 Oh well, Sarlat was five minutes away.